Weak equilibria of a mean-field market model under asymmetric information: Introduction

 Related works on information asymmetry in MFG include \cite{sen2016mean, fu2020mean, ma2018kyle, bertucci2022mean, bensoussan2021mean, casgrain2019trading, casgrain2020mean}, which study various aspects of heterogeneous information structures.
-More recently, \cite{bergault2024mean2, bergault2024mean} analyze different models in which informed agents exploit privileged information to influence the market.
-However, to the best of our knowledge, the issue of equilibrium price formation in an asymmetric information setting has not been addressed in the existing literature.
+More recently, \cite{bergault2024mean2, bergault2024mean} analyze different models in which informed agents exploit privileged information to influence the market. {To the best of our knowledge, equilibrium price formation in a mean-field market with heterogeneous information, where the additional source of randomness carried by the informed population does not vanish in the limit and enters the equilibrium equation through the adjoint process, has not been addressed in the existing literature.}